 Access Report Explore our Demand for Skilled Talent report to see what specializations employers need most.

-The demand for skilled talent remains high in 2025 among marketing and creative leaders in Canada.
-At the end of December 2024, Statistics Canada reported an unemployment rate of 1.8 per cent for the profession.
+The demand for skilled talent remains high in the 2025 Canada job market, including among Canadian marketing and creative leaders.
+As of May 2025, Statistics Canada reported an unemployment rate of 2.2 per cent for the profession.
 Low unemployment among skilled marketing and creative professionals isn’t the only obstacle Canadian companies face.
-Other challenges include budget constraints, the shift toward AI-powered marketing solutions, and skills gaps.
+Notably, many of them face skills gaps in areas including marketing automation, UX research and visual and product design, and marketing analytics.
 These pressures coincide with rising consumer demand for hyper-personalized experiences.
 Marketing teams must implement AI strategically and consistently with their companies’ brands, balancing innovation with maintaining authentic, human connections that resonate with their audiences.
 To meet their marketing and creative hiring goals, Canadian companies must continue finding innovative ways to attract and retain both long-term and short-term talent.
 Employers should prepare to offer above-average compensation and hire quickly when they find skilled talent.
 Engaging recruiters to help tap into the pool of passive job seekers could prove more important than ever for marketing jobs.
+For the most current trends in job market activities across Canada, check out our Labour Market Overview page, which is updated monthly.

-A big part of attracting and retaining talent is top-notch corporate culture and branding.
-Marketing and creative teams across Canada need highly skilled design and production talent to make their brands and products stand out for the first half of 2025.
+Marketing and creative teams across Canada need highly skilled design and production talent to make their brands and products stand out.
 The reality for marketing team leaders?
 There is a lack of candidates with the years of experience required.
-According to the 2025 Canada Salary Guide From Robert Half, 90 per cent of marketing and creative managers report challenges hiring skilled talent, primarily in art direction, public relations, corporate communications, UX design, and content, demand generation, product, and social media management.
-A common tactic that hiring managers use to combat skill shortages, has been to hire entry-and middle-level talent with potential to learn the skills of the job.
-Although still a viable solution, candidates at this level should be aware that companies are not offering the same robust compensation packages they provided in recent years.
-In addition, attracting skilled talent is increasingly about how well a company can provide a healthy work/life balance, including being willing to adapt to the desired work styles of high-caliber professionals.
+According to Robert Half’s latest Demand for Skilled Talent report, 84 per cent of marketing and creative managers report challenges hiring skilled talent, primarily in marketing and account management, digital marketing, graphic, product, and UX design, public relations, corporate communications, and social media management.
+A common tactic that hiring managers use to combat skill shortages has been to hire entry-and middle-level talent with potential to learn the skills of the job.
+In fact, according to a recent survey of more than 1,050 hiring managers across Canada, the top reported benefits of onboarding early-career professionals include: Receiving a fresh lens for problem-solving: Cited by 87 per cent Gaining team members familiar and experienced with new technologies: 84 per cent Building up internal talent pools: 84 per cent In addition, attracting skilled talent is increasingly about how well a company can provide a healthy work/life balance, including being willing to adapt to the desired work styles of high-caliber professionals.
 According to the 2025 Canada Salary Guide From Robert Half, many of these professionals value flexibility and feel underpaid – and in-demand professionals who feel undervalued or underpaid are quick to seek new opportunities.
-As more employers implement return-to-office (RTO) policies, companies that can offer adaptable work schedules, including hybrid or fully remote options, are particularly poised to distinguish themselves in the talent market.
-Learn more about marketing and creative job market trends in the latest Robert Half Canada Salary Guide.
+Companies that can offer adaptable work schedules, including hybrid or fully remote options, are particularly poised to distinguish themselves in the talent market.
+Learn more about marketing job trends in the latest Robert Half Canada Salary Guide.

 In-demand marketing jobs